-- 1) from a statistical perspective a sample of 3 transaction is a small sample; - the 3 transactions have a total area of 118,916 sq. ft.; - 95 Crowfoot Cr NW is 7,256 sq. ft. which is 6.1% of the total sq. ft. and was a December 2010 transaction; - 20/60 and 140 Crowfoot Cr transactions represent 111,660 sq. ft.
-(93.9% of the total sq. ft.),were April and May 2012 transactions and were purchased by the same party; - 5) 20/60 and 140 Crowfoot Cr transactions are within 3 months of the July 1 2012 valuation date and are more reflective of the current market; - 20/60 and 140 Crowfoot Cr transactions potentially could be considered as one transaction and would be reflective of a market transaction in a Power Centre; and - both the Complainant and the Respondent used the mean and the median as measures of central tendency for a sample of 3 transactions.

-[29] From a statistical perspective, sample size is an important consideration and will have an effect on the mean and the median by artificially inflating or deflating the calculated value.
-The calculation of a mean gives equal weight or importance to each data point in a sample.

-[30] A statistically more appropriate method would be to use the weighted average.

-[31] The Board is of the view that since the transaction for 95 Crowfoot Cr has an area of only 7,256 sq. ft. and was a 2010 transaction it is less reflective of the market than the two 2012 transactions which represent 93.9% of the combined area.
-This difference in area needs to be reflected in the calculation of the cap rate for the sample of 3 transactions.

-[32] To adjust for the sample size and to be reflective of the contribution of each transaction the Board calculated the weighted average of the 3 cap rates.
+- 2) the 3 transactions have a total area of 118,916 sq ft; - 3) 95 Crowfoot Cr NW is 7,256 sq ft which is 6.1% of the total sq ft and was a December 2010 transaction; - 4) 20/60 and 140 Crowfoot Cr transactions represent 111,660 sq ft (93.9% of the total sq ft),were April and May 2012 transactions and were purchased by the same party; - 5) 20/60 and 140 Crowfoot Cr transactions are within 3 months of the July 1 2012 valuation date and are more reflective of the current; - 6) 20/60 and 140 Crowfoot Cr transactions potentially could be considered as one transaction and would be reflective of a market transaction in a Power Centre; and - 7) both the Complainant and the Respondent used the mean and the median as measures of central tendency for a sample of 3 transactions. - [31] From a statistical perspective, sample size is an important consideration and will have an effect on the mean and the median by artificially inflating or deflating the calculated value.
+The calculation of a mean gives equal weight or importance to each data point in a sample. - [32] A statistically more appropriate method would be to use the weighted average. - [33] The Board is of the view that since the transaction for 95 Crowfoot Cr has an area of only 7,256 sq ft and was a 2010 transaction it is less reflective of the market than the two 2012 transactions which represent 93.9% of the combined area.
+This difference in area needs to be reflected in the calculation of the cap rate for the sample of 3 transactions. - [34] To adjust for the sample size and to be reflective of the contribution of each transaction the Board calculated the weighted average of the 3 cap rates.
 Based on the methodologies argued by the parties the weighted average cap rates are: